dj0nny/pokemon-team-builder/README.md

 ## Tech Stack

 * [Foundation](http://foundation.zurb.com/) (XY Grids only for basic responsive design)
-* Local Storage for saving the favorite teams
+* Local Storage for saving the teams

 ### What project management tool will you use?